 4. Just Because You’re Up Doesn’t Mean Your Body Is Awake

 Engage your body.
 Sometimes, once your mind is active, you assume that your body is equally ready for action.
 But your body needs special attention and care to get going in the morning.
 Set aside some time for at least a short set of stretches.

-For some, this might be a yoga routine, or even just a few sun salutations.
-For others it might just mean some simple stretches to get the blood flowing.
+For some, this might be a yoga routine or even just a few sun salutations.
+For others, it might just mean some simple stretches to get the blood flowing.
 This is also a great time to do your exercises.
-Whether you follow the Densercise Epidensity Training System, or have your own workout routine, the morning is a great time to build stronger bones through strengthening muscle.
+Whether you're a SaveTrainer member or have your own workout routine, the morning is a great time to build stronger bones.

 Because your morning routine happens every day by design, and because you have carved this extra time out specifically for it, making exercise a part of the start of your day can help you be consistent.
 You should consider this especially if a later-in-the-day workout pattern has proven difficult to keep up with.